HubSpot/Singularity/Docs/Singularity_Local_Setup_For_Testing.md

 vagrant plugin install vagrant-hostsupdater
 ```

-Clone Singularity from *github.com* in you preferred directory and go into the *vagrant* directory inside the cloned project:
+Clone Singularity from *github.com* in your preferred directory and go into the *vagrant* directory inside the cloned project:

 ```bash
 cd my_home/tests